• Skip to primary navigation

 Instant Pot Chili Pinterest pin with image of chili with shredded cheddar surrounding sour cream, topped with green onions.
 On a green cloth with pieces of corn bread.
 From Paint the Kitchen Red

-Homemade Instant Pot Chili, made using ground beef and dried unsoaked beans, is the perfect comfort food for a fall or wintry evening.
+Homemade Instant Pot Chili with dry beans, made using ground beef and dried unsoaked beans, is the perfect comfort food for a fall or wintry evening.
 It’s also a great dish to feed a crowd, or for game day.
 The addition of Masa Harina (cornmeal) in this chili recipe thickens the chili and gives it a corn flavor.
 Add your choice of toppings to take this homemade Instant Pot chili recipe over the top!

 Instant Pot Chili in white bowl on green cloth with cornbread; topped with cheese, sour cream and green onions - Paint the Kitchen Red